Zenith214/SIGLA/QUICK_DEPLOY.md

 ## What Was Fixed

-The code now automatically adds `https://` to the ML_API_URL if it's missing.
-This fixes the "Failed to parse URL" error.
+1. The code now automatically adds `https://` to the ML_API_URL if it's missing
+2. The code now removes trailing slashes to prevent double-slash URLs (`//api/analyze`)

+This fixes both "Failed to parse URL" and "404 Not Found" errors.

 ## Deploy Now